-Reconciliation requires constructive action on addressing the ongoing legacies of colonialism that have had destructive impacts on Aboriginal peoples' education, cultures and languages, health, child welfare, the administration of justice, and economic opportunities and prosperity.
-(2015, p.
-3)
+Reconciliation requires constructive action on addressing the ongoing legacies of colonialism that have had destructive impacts on Aboriginal peoples' education, cultures and languages, health, child welfare, the administration of justice, and economic opportunities and prosperity (Colleges & Institutes Canada, 2015, p.
+3).

 We all have a role to play.
-As noted by Universities Canada, "higher education offers great potential for reconciliation and a renewed relationship between Indigenous and non-Indigenous people in Canada" (2015, para.
+As noted by Colleges & Institutes Canada (2015), "higher education offers great potential for reconciliation and a renewed relationship between Indigenous and non-Indigenous people in Canada" (2015, para.
 4).
-Similarly, Colleges and Institutions Canada notes that "Indigenous education will strengthen colleges' and institutes' contribution to improving the lives of learners and communities" (2015, para.
+Similarly, Colleges and Institutions Canada notes that "Indigenous education will strengthen colleges' and institutes' contribution to improving the lives of learners and communities" (para.
 3).
 These guides provide ways for faculty and staff to begin to decolonize and Indigenize their practices in post-secondary education.
 The guides provide beginning steps, but deeper understanding is experienced when readers thoughtfully engage in the activities that go beyond these pages.
 Trust and mutual respect are best built through relationships.

-Fig 0.1: This image is a derivative of "Pulling Together: A Canoe Journey" by Diane Biin, used under CC BY.
-It is licensed under CC BY by Emery Knight.
+Fig 0.1: "Pulling Together: A Canoe Journey" (Diane Biin), adapted by Emery Knight.